Noncommutative $C^*$-algebra Net: Learning Neural Networks with Powerful Product Structure in $C^*$-algebra: Introduction

 \section{Introduction}

-Generalization of the parameter space of neural networks from real numbers to others has attracted researchers for decades.
-Although using real-valued parameters is standard and straightforward for real-valued data, it may be more suitable to adopt parameters of complex numbers~\citep{hirose92,nishikawa05,amin08,yadav05,trabelsi2018deep,lee22} or quaternion numbers~\cite{nitta1995quaternary,arena1997multilayer,zhu2018quaternion,gaudet2018deep} for data in signal processing, computer vision, and robotics domains, among others.
-Clifford-algebra, the generalization of these numbers, allows more flexible geometrical processing of data, and thus is applied to neural networks~\cite{pearson1994,Buchholz2005,Buchholz2008} to handle rich geometric relationships in data~\citep{rivera2010geometric,zang2022multi,brandstetter2022clifford}.
-Different from these approaches focusing on the geometric perspective of parameter values, another direction of generalization is to use function-valued parameters~\cite{rossi2004,thind2022}, which broadens the applications of neural networks to functional data.
+Generalization of the parameter space of neural networks beyond real numbers brings intriguing properties.
+For instance, using complex numbers~\citep{hirose92,nishikawa05,amin08,yadav05,trabelsi2018deep,lee22} or quaternion numbers~\citep{nitta1995quaternary,arena1997multilayer,zhu2018quaternion,gaudet2018deep} as neural network parameters is more intuitive and effective, particularly in signal processing, computer vision, and robotics domains.
+Clifford-algebra, the generalization of these numbers, allows more flexible geometrical data processing and is applied to neural networks to handle rich geometric relationships in data~\citep{pearson1994,Buchholz2005,Buchholz2008,rivera2010geometric,zang2022multi,brandstetter2022clifford,ruhe23,ruhe23-2}, such as constraints derived from physics.
+Different from these approaches focusing on the geometric perspective of parameter values, an alternative direction of generalization is to use function-valued parameters~\citep{rossi2004,thind2022}, broadening the applications of neural networks to functional data.

+In this work, we further generalize these parameter spaces of neural networks to noncommutative $C^*$-algebra and introduce noncommutative $C^*$-algebra nets. $C^*$-algebra is a generalization of complex numbers and has the structure of product and involution~\citep{murphy90,hashimoto21}.
+Typical examples of $C^*$-algebras include the space of square matrices, the space of continuous functions on a compact space, and the Clifford algebra~\citep{harpe72}.
+Thus, $C^*$-algebra is a generalization of the neural network parameter spaces discussed at the beginning of this section.